AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 # Purge users {#purge-users}

-Know more about purging user data in Learning Manager.

-# Overview {#overview}

 Use the purge user feature to remove personal identifiable information and learning records of the user from Learning Manager.
 Note that Delete and Purge User are two different features.
 While a deleted user can be restored, all user data and learning records associated with a purged user cannot be restored.

 Purge user action can have the following results: